 COLIN KAHL – If Iran obtains nuclear weapons, it would destabilize the region.
 But it could also destabilize itself.
 And forget about it sharing those secrets with its proxies.

-(For reasons promoting an attack against Iran, see the P-WW’s interview with Matthew Kroenig)
+(To read about the reasons for an attack against Iran, see the P-WW’s interview with Matthew Kroenig)

 In recent years it appears that there is a growing rift in Tehran between Ahmadinejad and Khomeini.
 If Iran does achieve nuclear capacity, how would these political divisions affect the country’s nuclear posturing?